abhayagiri/beginning-our-day/manuscripts/lpp.md

 while reflecting and investigating with wisdom.
 We cultivate this foundation and let the practice grow from there.

-# Waiting Patiently Like A Tick
+# Waiting Patiently Like a Tick

 ## Luang Por Pasanno